thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 - Reinforced that BGP selects the best path, but the IGP determines how to reach the next-hop.

 - Learned that Local Preference can be used to influence outbound traffic patterns

-- Discovered that route propagation issues are often tied to next-hop reachability and iBGP design, not just missing advertisements.

 - Observed that troubleshooting with `ping` becomes more nuanced in layered designs, as source IP selection impacts results.
 Using the `source` option is critical for accurate testing.